Niki administrator yet to decide whether to withdraw appeal

-Lucas Floether is hoping to salvage a deal he brokered to sell Niki to British Airways owner IAG (ICAG.L).
+Lucas Floether is hoping to salvage a deal he brokered to sell Niki to British Airways owner IAG.

 That deal was called into question by the German court ruling and a subsequent similar one in Austria handing the main proceedings to an Austrian administrator.